 Sawadika!
 One of the most pampering destinations in the world, you simply cannot go wrong with a trip Thailand.
 Exotic, diverse and beautifully chaotic – every traveler must make the pilgrimage to Thailand at least once in their lifetime, though I can almost guarantee there will be a return visit.
 Impressive temples and colorful markets await you in the mega-city of Bangkok, while on the outer islands, your decisions will vary from when to get a massage to when exactly to go for that fruit shake?
 While mass tourism has certainly taken away a lot of the charm, this 14 days in Thailand sample itinerary will help you outsmart the bandwagon crowds!

 Thailand is one of the best value-for-money destinations in the world and it’s also one of the prettiest places you’ll ever visit.
 The problem is that you ain’t the only ones that have figured this out.
 So if you’re looking to have the place all to yourself, look elsewhere.
-Thailand lives and breaths tourism.
+Thailand lives and breathes tourism.
 In fact, tourists are pretty much everywhere you look.
 Kind of like Bangkok smog.
 But have no fear – with a little bit of planning, you will have a memorable experience.

 What’s Included In This 14 Days In Thailand Itinerary?